 - CacheEntryCreatedListener: Fires after a cache entry is added (even on read-through by a CacheLoader) to the cache. - CacheEntryUpdatedListener: Fires after an already existing cache entry updates. - CacheEntryRemovedListener: Fires after a cache entry was removed (not expired) from the cache. - CacheEntryExpiredListener: Fires after a cache entry has been expired.
-Expiry does not have to be a parallel process-- it is only required to be executed on the keys that are requested by Cache.get() and some other operations.
-For a full table of expiry please see https://www.jcp.org/en/jsr/detail?id=107 point 6.
+Expiry does not have to be a parallel process-- Hazelcast JCache implementation detects and removes expired entries periodically.
+Therefore, the expiration event may not be fired as soon as the entry expires.
+See ExpiryPolicy for details.